 New Solutions for ADD

-Original article by Iven Poturica, BA, Director of ADD Centre Winnipeg
+Original article by Ivan Poturica, BA, Director of ADD Centre Winnipeg

-Current approaches for children and adults using stimulant medication and academic tutoring do not resolve attention, concentration and cannot remove learning disabilities.
+Current approaches for children and adults using stimulant medication and academic tutoring do not resolve attention or concentration issues and cannot remove learning disabilities.

 James M. Swanson, University of California-Irvine ADD Center in the early 1990’s did a “review of reviews” of published drug company studies.
 Conclusions of the studies reviewed confirmed that in the short term one could only expect temporary